 This June, artist Alejandro Guzmán was hosted in Seattle in an alliance between the Seattle Art Museum and MadArt.
 In MadArt’s studio, with the help of staff and volunteers, Alejandro created a family of nGangulero “performance sculptures”.
-These sculptures were designed to move from MadArt into spaces around Seattle, as part of events connected to Disguise: Masks and Global African Art, an exhibit on view at the Seattle Art Museum that summer.
+These sculptures were designed to move from MadArt into spaces around Seattle, as part of events connected to Disguise: Masks and Global African Art, an exhibition on view at the Seattle Art Museum that summer.

 Alejandro creates performance sculptures that have an active life as catalysts.
 His artistic goal is to generate unexpected exchanges in the realm of everyday public spaces.
 These “creative misunderstandings” inspire an examination of human interaction with abstracted forms, ritualized actions, and the participants’ emotional and intellectual responses through the lens of their own personal histories and traditions.
 Alejandro directed the choreography and special effects for each of the performances, and oversaw the involvement of artists, families, and allies who gathered together to create the larger activation.